7piyush/Internshala-webscraper/README.md

 - Salary
 - Link to the internship

-It can also loop through as many pages as you want.
+It can also loop through as many pages as you want , details about libraries are in the file.

 **Note**: This scraper is working as of 25 February 2023 , and it might stop working if there is a change in structure in the website.